ps-george/ansi_c_compiler/2-parser.md

     variable that is being introduced.

 The output should not contain any other elements except for these five.
-Each element can contain arbitrary amounts of white-space.
+Each element can contain arbitrary amounts of white-space, and you are allowed to include attributes beyond those explicitly required here.

 Examples
 --------